opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 : Compute the similarity between the ground truth and the prediction of the miner for the text content, text position and the font.
 This is conceptually equivalent to a loss function that is used in a machine learning setting, with the only difference being that rewards are a function to be **maximized** rather than **minimized**.
 The total prediction reward is calculated as below:

 - For each section of the synthetic invoice document, compute the **three** partial reward quantities:
-  - text loss.
+  - text reward.
-  - font loss.
+  - font reward.
-  - position loss.
+  - position reward.
 - This is done by comparing a section in the miner response to the corresponding section in the ground truth synthetic invoice document.
 - Add the above three partial reward quantities to compute the total loss for the particular section.
 - Take the mean score of all such total losses over all the sections of the invoice document.